Cysharp/MemoryPack/README.md

 `(byte memberCount, [varint byte-length-of-values...], [values...])`

 Version Tolerant Object is similar as Object but has byte length of values in header. varint follows these spec, first sbyte is value or typeCode and next X byte is value.
 0 to 127 = unsigned byte value, -1 to -120 = signed byte value, -121 = byte, -122 = sbyte, -123 = ushort, -124 = short, -125 = uint, -126 = int, -127 = ulong, -128 = long.

+### Circular Reference Object

+`(byte memberCount, [varint byte-length-of-values...], varint referenceId, [values...])` `(250, varint referenceId)`

+Circular Reference Object is similar as Version Tolerant Object but if memberCount is 250, next varint(unsigned-int32) is referenceId.
+If not, after byte-length-of-values, varint referenceId is written.

 ### Tuple